Working in harsh

-Optilift offers features for autonomous and remote control of crane operations, where the control of the crane is located far away from the crane, onshore or on another rig.
+Optilift offers features for remotely monitored autonomous control of crane operations, where the control of the crane is located far away from the crane, onshore or on another rig.
 The solution can be retro-fitted to existing cranes or integrated into newbuilds.

 The Remote Control & Autonomy product group offers features for autonomous and remote control of crane operations, where the control of the crane is located far away from the crane, e.g. onshore or on another rig.

-Optilift is together with Aker BP developing the Remote- and Autonomous Crane Control System for use with offshore cranes.
+Optilift has together with Aker BP developed the Autonomous Crane Control System for use with offshore cranes.

-The system has been demonstrated during a full-scale test in Egersund, July 2021 and is furthermore being tested and qualified offshore at Valhall IP during 2022.
+The system has been demonstrated during a full-scale test in Egersund, July 2021 and furthermore tested and reached TRL4 offshore at Valhall IP during 2022.